Skip to main content

 TLS encrypts mail between servers only.

-It doesn’t protect data once it’s on the recipient’s server.
+It does not protect data once it is on the recipient's server.

-If that server doesn’t support TLS, your email goes in plain text.
+If that server does not support TLS, your email goes in plain text.

 TLS secures the path between servers.